simbo1905/zkmongomaps/readme.md

 The one time dataload may take more than a minute.

-Note that the code assumes you are running mongod with --auth with a username and password set on the db that the app is using:
+Note that the code assumes you are running mongod with --auth with a username and password set on the db that the app is using.
+This matches how mongo runs on a cloud provider such as Redhat Openshift.
+See the following mongo dos:

 [Mongo DB - Adding Users](http://docs.mongodb.org/manual/tutorial/control-access-to-mongodb-with-authentication/#adding-users)

-This matches how mongo runs on a cloud provider such as Redhat Openshift.
-You can edit the ZipcodeAppConfig.java to take out the credentials setting line if required.
+Alternatively you can edit the ZipcodeAppConfig.java to take out the credentials setting line to run your local mongo with the default settings.

 ## Running On Redhat Openshift PaaS